CraftAcademyLabs/ca_course/hello-world.md

 ## Say "Hello World" using Ember

+[Ember](https://emberjs.com/) is a front-end framework for building ambitious web applications.
+It uses the MVC pattern to serve data to view templates ([Handlebars](http://handlebarsjs.com/)) that update automatically as the underlying data changes.
+Ember's components allow you to create your own application-specific HTML tags to use on your view templates.
+Ember also makes data retrieval and serialization simple.

+Ember also comes with testing frameworks and in this little tutorial, weäll be using some of them.

+### Let's get started

 Install **node.js** (if not installed...)

 Node is javascript for writing web applications on a server.
 You can [install node from this website](https://nodejs.org/en/).
 We won't be using node directly, but we will be using the node package manager, **npm**, to install the **ember-cli** (Ember Command Line Interface) that we'll use to generate and work with our ember app.